12 Monumental Travel Experiences That Will Change Your Life

 Travel encourages us to keep learning and embrace change, and your 40s are the perfect time to explore a different culture.
-Seeing the Serengeti is a popular bucket list item, and for good reason: The vast dusty plains scattered with lions, zebras, and bathing hippopotamuses is a stunning site to behold.
-Accommodation varies from basic campgrounds to envy-inducing villas, like Wolwedans Dunes Lodge, a private retreat with panoramic views of the African nature reserve.
+Seeing the Serengeti is a popular bucket-list item, and for good reason: The vast, dusty plains scattered with lions, zebras, and bathing hippopotamuses are a stunning sight to behold.
+Accommodation varies from basic campgrounds to envy-inducing villas like Wolwedans Dunes Lodge, a private retreat with panoramic views of the African nature reserve.

 KEEP YOUR PASSPORT SAFE:

 Book an All-Inclusive Holiday

 Courtesy of Belmond